[(1) An election may be made under this section—

 (3) An election under this section is made by giving notice of election to the registrar.

-(4) If the notice is given by subscribers wishing to form a private com
+(4) If the notice is given by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.